Crisis hits Lebanon’s hospitals, among the best in Mideast

 Private hospitals, which make up around 85% of the country’s facilities, emerged dominant after the country’s brutal 15-year civil war to become the pride of Lebanon’s system, drawing patients from around the region with specialized services and advanced surgeries.

 But the entire health sector, like much of the country, has also run on political jockeying and patronage in Lebanon’s sectarian system.
+Medical practitioners say political considerations determine the size of state funds and financial caps to private hospitals, while public facilities suffer from understaffing and neglect.

 The insurance system, with multiple health funds, is chaotic, making collection difficult and coverage patchy.
 For years, state insurance funds failed to reimburse hospitals.
 Private hospitals say they are owed $1.3 billion, some of it dating back to 2011.